Customer service (Policy)

 Feedback process

 Where requested or appropriate, clients can expect a response within 30 days of the date the feedback was submitted.
-Information about our process and availability of documents will be readily available to the public on Public Health Sudbury & Districts website, in person, by telephone, in writing or email.
+Information about our process and availability of documents will be readily available to the public on the Public Health Sudbury & Districts website, in person, by telephone, in writing or email.
 The Divisional Administrative Assistant will provide a summary annually to the Director, Corporate Services of all feedback.

 Notice of availability of documents